vaadin/spring/README.md

 Vaadin Spring
 ======================

-Vaadin Spring is the official Spring integration for [Vaadin Flow](https://github.com/vaadin/flow).
+Vaadin Spring is the official Spring integration for [Vaadin 10](https://github.com/vaadin/flow).
+This branch is Vaadin 10 compatible.
+See other branches for other framework versions:
+* 1.2 for Vaadin Framework V7 versions
+* 2.0 and 2.1 for Vaadin Framework V8.0.X versions
+* 3.0 for Vaadin Framework V8.2 versions

 Download release
 ----